 What happens when my dog gets it right?

 What happens when my dog gets it wrong?

-- I offer hands-on private dog training, and group training services
+- I offer hands-on private in-home training and behavior modification

 - I use Positive Reinforcement Training Methods creating stronger bonds between dog and owner

 - I teach owners how to communicate with their dogs in a positive and effective way that will leave both owner and dog feeling successful

 - I’ll help you and your dog address its issues, teach you and your dog how to prevent bad behavior and encourage good manners